 I dropped by Kasenyi Primary School to how the solar equipment was working.
 One DVD had already been shown to the kids, and Gorrit had prepared two meals with the solar oven.
-I asked her to pose outside her home with this useful piece of equiemt as I had managed to forget to take a pic the other day.

 Then we set out to continue our research efforts with buffalo.
 This proved pretty frustrating and for four hours we were unable to get near enough any animals to dart one.
 However, the group traveling with me in the university Land Cruiser did see a very lame female lion with three half-grown cubs Both her left hind and right front legs were obviously hurting her and she would have had a hard time hunting, even with hundreds of kob around her.
 By the time we caught up with the rest of the team we had also found a sick buffalo.